model-checking/kani-verifier-blog/_posts/2023-08-03-turbocharging-rust-code-verification.md

 A reflection of the difficult problem space we are dealing with.
 Specific tools can achieve better performance with niche optimizations, but tools like Kani have to be optimized at various levels to achieve realistic performant verification.
 We hope you enjoyed the blog post and got a sense of the need for a multi-faceted approach!

+---
+## Footnotes

+[^build-details]: To verify [Cargo](https://doc.rust-lang.org/stable/cargo/) packages, Kani employs Cargo to correctly build all the dependencies before translating them to GOTO programs.
+[^1]: Without our enhancement to CBMC, it was already possible to select a different SAT solver without rebuilding CBMC via the `--external-sat-solver` option.
+However, this option doesn't use the solver in incremental mode (i.e. through its library API, keeping the solver alive between successive calls), and instead relies on writing DIMACS files to disk, which often results in decreased performance.